China jails Canadian tycoon for 13 years for finance crimes | Law-Order

 Tomorrow Group has been linked to a series of anti-corruption prosecutions and seizures of financial companies by regulators.

-Friday's announcement said Xiao and Tomorrow Group were convicted of improperly taking more than 311.6 billion yuan ($46 billion) from the public and misusing entrusted property and money totaling 148.6 billion yuan ($21.8 billion).
+Friday's announcement said Xiao and Tomorrow Group were convicted of improperly taking more than 311.6 billion yuan (USD 46 billion) from the public and misused entrusted property and money totalling 148.6 billion yuan (USD 21.8 billion).

 Xiao vanished amid a flurry of prosecutions of Chinese businesspeople accused of misconduct.